mech-tools/fvtt-backup/modules/fxmaster/README.md

 - _Particle Effects_, including weather (rain, clouds, fog, snow, etc.), animals (crows, bats, spiders, etc.), and a few others.
-- _Filter Effects_, including color overlays, underwater, and lightning.
+- _Filter Effects_, including color overlays, underwater, lightning, and more.
 - _Animation Effects_, using video files provided by external sources.

 This module also provides ways to easily configure these effects.